zdorow/iOS-App-Update-Scheduler/README.md

 ## ![logo](Resources/update.png)iOS Application Update Scheduler for Jamf|PRO

-Welcome to the iOS Applicaiton update Scheduler Page!
-This is a Java application that uses the Jamf PRO Classic API to divide up iOS application updates to help prevent the server going down during this time.
+Welcome to the iOS Applicaiton Update Scheduler Page!
+This is a Java application that uses the Jamf PRO Classic API to divide up iOS application updates over a selected period of time.
+This will help spread the load on a Jamf PRO server that is put on but applications all updating at once.

 Requirements: